Signal briefing / Cloud Service

 RegionGlobal

-Intel is tracked because public evidence links it to internet infrastructure, governance, market, or operational-dependency signals.
+Intel matters because public evidence connects it to internet infrastructure, governance, market, or operational-dependency signals.

 Signal FocusMarket